Transfer Learning in Robotics: An Upcoming Breakthrough? A Review of Promises and Challenges: Transfer Learning Taxonomies: From Machine Learning to Robotics

 \begin{definition}[Transfer Learning in Machine Learning] Let $S = \lbrace \sourcedomain, \sourcetask \rbrace$ a source space and $T = \lbrace \targetdomain, \targettask \rbrace$ a target space.
 The objective of \emph{transfer learning} is to improve the learning of the predictive function $f_T$ over the target domain $\targetdomain$ by taking advantage of knowledge from the source domain $\sourcedomain$, and task $\sourcetask$, where $ \sourcedomain \neq \targetdomain$ and / or $\sourcetask \neq \targettask$. \end{definition}

-We observe that Definition~\ref{def:TL_ML} implies the following hierarchical taxonomy of transfer learning settings illustrated in Figure~\ref{fig:TlinML-categorization}. \begin{enumerate} \item \textbf{Task transfer learning}: $\lbrace \domain, \sourcetask \rbrace \to \lbrace \domain, \targettask \rbrace$.
+We observe that Definition~\ref{def:TL_ML} implies the following hierarchical taxonomy of transfer learning settings illustrated in Figure~\ref{fig:TlinML-categorization}.
+Note that source space may correspond to a union of multiple sub-source tasks and/or domains. \begin{enumerate} \item \textbf{Task transfer learning}: $\lbrace \domain, \sourcetask \rbrace \to \lbrace \domain, \targettask \rbrace$.
 In this setting, the target task differs from the source task, $\sourcetask \neq \targettask$.
 This can indicate a difference in the label space, the predictive function or both.
 Notice that we refer to task transfer learning whenever the source and target domains are identical while the source and target tasks differ.
 The extent and conditions of the task differences were further categorized according to various transfer learning taxonomies, see, e.g.,~\citep{pan2010survey,zhuang2020comprehensive,yang_zhang_dai_pan_2020:TL}.

 Task transfer learning approaches include learning strategies involving Gaussian process (GP) prior sharing across different tasks~\citep{lawrence2004learning,bonilla2007multi}.
 Other strategies focus on sharing the parameters of the model itself rather than the hyperparameters.
 One important category of algorithms in this domain takes advantage of a modified version of support vector machine (SVM) to transfer knowledge between source and target spaces~\citep{evgeniou2004regularized,li2012cross}.
 In this modified SVM, the model's parameters consist of a part shared across the source and target spaces, while the other part is space-specific.
 The uniqueness of the solution (learning efficiency) and model interpretation make these convex optimization algorithms an interesting solution for robotics.
 Multilinear relationship networks~\citep{long2017learning} leverages labeled data from related source domains by adopting a Bayesian framework for the task-specific portion of the network.